adwise-fiu/Level-Site-PPDT/README.md

 ppdt-level-site-10-deploy-67b7c5689b-rkl6r   1/1     Running     1 (2m39s ago)   16h
 ```
 It does take time for the level-site to be able to accept connections.
 Run the following command on the first level-site,
-and wait for an output in standard output saying `Ready to accept connections at: 9000`.
+and wait for an output in standard output saying `LEVEL SITE SERVER STARTED!`.
 Use CTRL+C to exit the pod.

     kubectl logs -f $(kubectl get pod -l "pod=ppdt-level-site-01-deploy" -o name)
     kubectl logs -f $(kubectl get pod -l "pod=ppdt-level-site-10-deploy" -o name)

-To verify that the server site is ready, use the following command to confirm the server_site is _running_
+Next, you need to run the server to create Decision Tree and split the model among the level-sites.
+You can run it either connecting via a terminal to the pod using the commands below.

-and check the logs to confirm we see `Server ready to get public keys from client-site`.
-Alternatively, you can connect via bash directly as follows `kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-server-deploy" -o name) -- /bin/bash`.
+    kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-server-deploy" -o name) -- /bin/bash

-    kubectl logs -f $(kubectl get pod -l "pod=ppdt-server-deploy" -o name)

-The next step is to start the server site.
-To do this, run the following command:
+    gradle run -PchooseRole=weka.finito.server --args <TRAINING-FILE>

+Alternatively, you can combine the above commands as follows:

     kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-server-deploy" -o name) -- bash -c "gradle run -PchooseRole=weka.finito.server --args <TRAINING-FILE>"

+Once you see this output `Server ready to get public keys from client-site`, you need to run the client.

 **In a NEW terminal**, start the client, run the following commands to complete an evaluation.
 You would point values to something like `/data/hypothyroid.values`.

-Alternatively, you can connect via bash directly as follows `kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-client-deploy" -o name) -- /bin/bash`.
+    kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-client-deploy" -o name) -- /bin/bash`.
+    gradle run -PchooseRole=weka.finito.client --args <VALUES-FILE>

+    # Test WITHOUT level-sites
+    gradle run -PchooseRole=weka.finito.client --args '<VALUES-FILE> --server'

+Alternatively, you can combine both commands in one go as follows:

     kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-client-deploy" -o name) -- bash -c "gradle run -PchooseRole=weka.finito.client --args <VALUES-FILE>"

     # Test WITHOUT level-sites
-    kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-client-deploy" -o name) -- bash -c "gradle run -PchooseRole=weka.finito.client --args <VALUES-FILE> --server"
+    kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-client-deploy" -o name) -- bash -c "gradle run -PchooseRole=weka.finito.client --args '<VALUES-FILE> --server'"

 ### Re-running with different experiments
 If you are just re-running the client with the same or different values file, just re-run the above command again.